 Solution 2 – Bridal Sets: There are a couple of ways to avoid this problem.
 One is to pick a bridal set with a perfectly matching wedding band and engagement ring.
 These come as a set and are made to fit together so that the wedding ring “curves” around the engagement ring’s stone.

 Always order your rings about 3 months before your wedding.
 Most jewellers don’t carry all the sizes and styles in stock, so you may have to order in advance – this could take a few days, or several weeks.
-In order to get the rings you truly want, do order early.
+In order to get the rings you truly want, make sure to order early.

 1. First things first: ring size

-First and foremost, get the ring size right.
-DIY measurements almost always end in disappointment, so use a proper method instead:
+First and foremost, you need to get the ring size right.
+DIY measurements almost always end in disappointment, so use one of our suggested methods instead:

 • A ring sizer app on your smartphone